CAUSATION

 How does this differ to Wilsher v Essex AHA (1988) (HoL)?
 In order for the material increase in risk test to be available there must be only one type of ‘agent’ that could have caused the damage even if the claimant was exposed to this agent in several different ways.
 So in McGhee it was dust (‘good’ and ‘bad’ dust) but in Wilsher the potential causes of the injury were all different ‘agents’; being premature, too much oxygen, etc. This rule was added by Lord Bingham in Wilsher.

 In Barker v Corus (2006) (HoL) the court held that it did not matter by what mechanism the claimant was exposed to the agent as long as it was the same agent.
 The material increase in risk test was still available even if one of the exposures had been when Barker was self-employed and exposed himself to asbestos.
 The example given by Lord Hoffmann of when the material increase in risk test would not be applicable because the potential ‘agents’ were all different was if someone had contracted lung cancer and it could have been caused by either asbestos, exposure to another carcinogen or smoking.
 The mechanisms of exposure do not all have to be tortious.
 In Sienkiewicz v Greif (2011) (SC) the claimant was exposed to asbestos dust both at work and from asbestos in the air caused by living close to Ellesmere port.
+However, even when there is only one potential defendant in tort, as in Sienkiewicz, the claimant must still show that the defendant caused a significant increase in risk, one which is more than de minimis.
+For an example of an asbestos case which failed to meet this threshold, see Bannister v Freemans plc (HC) (2020).

 Only if using the material contribution to risk test do the agents have to be the same.
 If using the material contribution to damage test the agents do not have to be the same.
 This was stated in the recent High Court case of Dr Sido John v Central Manchester and Manchester Children’s University Hospitals NHS Foundation Trust (2016) (HC).